knpuniversity/blog/what-the-rest.rst

 the only thing you should need to document is your hypermedia types.
 In that model, does *every* link have its own hypermedia type?
 And do the docs for that hypermedia type really tell us what HTTP methods can be used and what fields can be POST'ed?
-That would seem odd, as data is not sent (e.g. POST'ed) using the hypermedia type, but instead usually with something simpler like ``application/json``.
+That would seem odd, especially because the data is not sent (e.g. POST'ed) using the hypermedia type.
+Usually data is sent with something simpler like ``application/json``, and the special hypermedia is only used in the response.

 So let's look at the 2 approaches (custom hypermedia type versus HAL) and try to see how a client would answer the :ref:`4 questions<blog-what-the-rest-4-missing>`_